South African law of sale: Things that can be sold

 Generally speaking, anything can be sold, be it corporeal or incorporeal in nature.
 Physical existence is not required for there to be a valid sale.
 Anything that can be held, possessed or sued for can be the subject of a valid sale.
 There are, however, certain more specialised issues that need to be discussed for the full picture to emerge.
 These things or articles are not only restricted by common law, but are also prohibited by legislation, except where the courts can set aside such stipulations.

 The question in respect of a sale of res sua is whether or not a person can enter into a valid contract of sale, involving the purchase of a thing that is (unbeknownst to him) his own property already.
 The general rule is that things owned by the buyer cannot be the subject of a valid sale.
 It is possible, however, for the purchaser to buy rights in his own property that he does not yet hold.

 Unascertained goods may form the subject matter of a valid contract of sale.
 Such sales may be termed generic sales, or emptio generis.
 Future goods, or goods that do not yet exist, may also be the subject of a valid sale.
 Such a sale may take one of two forms.

 A sale can come into being if it involves something that does not yet in exist, provided that the thing may, in the ordinary course of events, come into existence.
 Pothier says the following:

 There cannot, in truth, be a contract of sale without a thing sold, but it is sufficient that the thing sold may exist, though it has no present existence.
 Thus, it is common before harvest, to sell the wine which we may make; and in such case, there is a sufficient thing to constitute the object of a valid contract, though as the thing sold does not yet exist, the contract depends upon the condition of its future existence; and if it should not yet happen to exist, that is, if no wine should be made, there is no sale.

-These sort of contracts are known as emptio rei speratae.
+These sorts of contracts are known as emptio rei speratae.
 A classic example would be that where Boucher agrees to purchase Smith's next crop of maize at R40 per bag.
 Because the sale involves maize, it appears at first glance to be a generic sale, but it is distinguishable on at least two grounds: